phelstab/blocksec/_sources/book/0_1_introduction.md

 # 1. Introduction

 ## Introduction
-Initial concept originally introduced in 2008 by (anonymous) Satoshi Nakamoto to provide a solution to double-spending problem
+Initial concept originally introduced in 2008 by (anonymous) Satoshi Nakamoto to provide a solution to double-spending problem {cite}`bitcoinhistory:online,bitcoin:article`
 * **Defintion**:
-  * peer-to-peer, fault-tolerant, decentralized ledger system that records all transactions across a network of computers
+  * peer-to-peer, fault-tolerant, decentralized ledger system that records all transactions across a network of computers {cite}`Glaser2017_1000073702:inproceedings`

 * **Key Characteristics**:
   * Immutable: Once recorded, data cannot be altered